One Pot Pasta Primavera

 Squash, zucchini, tomatoes, and pasta in a cast iron skillet on a camping stove.

-Springtime in a skillet, this Pasta Primavera was a simple way to experience the freshness of the new season.
-So for your next springtime camping trip, give this one skillet meal a try!
+Springtime in a skillet, this Pasta Primavera is a simple way to experience the freshness of the new season.
+So for your next springtime camping trip, give this one-skillet meal a try!

 Serving a bowl of pasta primavera at a campsite.